 Legal Defenses

-Our criminal defense lawyers advise clients that there are three effective legal defenses to charges brought under this statute.
-These are the accused showing that he/she:
+There are three effective legal defenses to charges brought under this statute.
+These are showing that you:

 Penalties